Vidhyarambham: Plot

-Madhavan Ezhuthachan has been trying to open a school in his native village as the children need not walk miles to a distant school.
+Madhavan Ezhuthachan has been trying to open a school in his native village so the children won't have to walk miles to a distant school.
 There are several interesting characters in the village.
-Koppath Bharghavan Nambiar, a patriotic freedom fighter; Natarajan, a horse-cart driver; R. K. Nedungadi, President of a Hindu Temple; Govindan Nair, a running postman; Venkitesan, Ezhuthachan's loyal servant and K. K. Jacob, an aimless hunter.
+Koppath Bharghavan Nambiar, a patriotic freedom fighter; Natarajan, a horse-cart driver; R. K. Nedungadi, president of a Hindu temple; Govindan Nair, a postman; Venkitesan, Ezhuthachan's loyal servant and K. K. Jacob, an aimless hunter.
 Ezhuthachan lives Bhanumathi and has a son, Prabhakaran, who lives far from the family.
 After a long haul, Ezhuthachan's school gets official permission to operate.
-He and his allies cleaned and renovated the building.
+He and his allies cleans and renovates the building.
 To celebrate the good news, Ezhuthachan and his allies host a small party within themselves.
 Amidst the jollity, Ezhuthachan dies from a stroke.
-Following his death, his son files for partition at the court thereby halting the school's operation.
+Following his death, his son files for partition at the court, thereby halting the school's operation.
 At that juncture, P. K. Sudhakaran arrives at the village only learn that the school has closed.
 He becomes desperate as he has spent a fair sum of money for the teacher's post.
 He does several things to regain his post or money and becomes the nidus for the story's progression.

 One day, when he comes to Ezhuthachan's house to discuss his money, he sees Prabhakaran forcefully taking away the coconut crop of the household with his men, without speaking to Bhanumati or her mother.
 He tries to stop Prabhakaran and ends up getting beaten up by him.
 He approaches a previous acquaintance of his, a lawyer, and convinces Bhanumati and her mother to file a case against Prabhakaran, who is contesting his court stay against the school operation.
 During the court hearing, Sudhakaran's lawyer presented evidence that Prabhakaran had already gotten Ezhuthachan to transfer a couple of properties and a timber sawmill in his name.
 Sudhakaran's advocate argues that since Ezhuthachan has already given lot of rightful property to Prabhakaran, the school should not be given to him and should be given to Bhanumati and her mother as their rightful share as Ezhuthachan's second wife.